California Break Laws

 You Can Sue If Your Employer Violates Lunch Break Laws California

-If your employer has denied your meal breaks, asked you to work during an unpaid meal break or required that you stay at work during your break, you may be entitled to bring an action against your employer to compensate you for your time and force the employer to comply with the law.
+If your employer has denied your meal breaks, asked you to work during an unpaid meal period or required that you stay at work during your break, you may be entitled to bring an action against your employer to compensate you for your time and force him or her to comply with the law.
 Contact us today to discuss your rights and how we can hold your employer accountable.